starwalker/angular-schema-form-ngflow/README.md

 Options
 -------
 The `ng-flow` form takes one option, `flowOptions`.
-This is an object with any and all options availible to tinymce.
+This is an object with any and all options available to ng-flow.

 ### Example
 This example replaces the standard toolbar with one we choose.